The Secret by Auguste Rodin

 “The Secret” was modelled by Auguste Rodin and depicts an unknown object hidden by two palms.
 The secret is keeping the palms forever apart but close enough for the fingers to touch.
 The two hands are the right hands of two separate people.

 The sculpture creates an intimate space between the hands and is considered a companion piece to sculpture “The Cathedral”.
-In the sculpture of “Two Hands” plaster version there is an inscribed “Hands of Rodin and Rose Beuret”, which suggest that these hands are the hands of Rodin, the sculptor and his lover.
+In the sculpture of “Two Hands” plaster version, there is an inscription: “Hands of Rodin and Rose Beuret”, which suggest that these hands are the hands of Rodin, the sculptor and his lover.

 In many of the Rodin sculptures of hands, the space between the hands is meaningful and mysterious.
 Emptiness or space was a key element of Rodin’s composition.
 Rainer Maria Rilke pointed out that:

 “the role of air had always been extremely important”